 1 LA representative

-1 Headteacher
+1 Executive Headteacher

 The Full Governing Board will usually meet five times a year.

+[note required about the responsibilities of the Foundation Governors re:SSQ]

 There will be two sub-committees: Finance and Resources (dealing with finance, premises, Health and Safety and compliance); Teaching, Learning and Development (all matters pertaining to child development including academic achievement, SENCO and wider curriculum learning opportunities).
-Full details will appear in the Scheme of Delegation and Terms of Reference, that are adopted at the beginning of the academic year for the new Hard Federation, however they are being heavily based on the existing governance documents used by booth schools.
+Full details will appear in the Scheme of Delegation and Terms of Reference, that are adopted at the beginning of the academic year for the new Hard Federation, however they are being heavily based on the existing governance documents used by both schools.

 Key Benefits Expected from the Federation